Precious metals

 Metal classification

 A precious metal asset records the metal type as gold, silver, platinum, or palladium.
-Operators can also record a purity grade when the product requires that level of classification.
+You can also record a purity grade when your product requires that level of classification.

 Weight-based token terms